gdalessi/OpenMORe/README.md

 # Module: utilities.py
 A wide range of preprocessing functions (to center, scale etc.) and other tools are available in this module.

+# Module: ANN.py
+This module contains a set of functions/classes which are based on ANN.
+The following architectures are implemented:
+    1) Single-layer MLP for classification tasks.
+    2) Autoencoder for non-linear dimensionality reduction.
+    3) Single-layer MLP for regression tasks.

 # Cite:
 If you use these scripts for research purposes, these are few reference you can cite, depending on your application.